 A data acquisition system consisting of four microphones, placed near several quail habitats, documented calls from these species over time.
 Each of these microphones recorded calls which are audible through .wav files.
 The signals retrieved from the data acquisition system almost always contain background noise from the quail environments such as trees rustling, other animals, and wind.
 The objective of our designed filtering system was to reduce the background noise from the signal so the call would be more apparent to detect both audibly and visually.
 The following report details intermediate results of this filtering and analysis of the results obtained from the filter.
 This analysis includes retrieving and inspecting the time and frequency domain graphs, and the resulting .wav files of the signals.

-Let us first define noisy signal and clean signal.
+Let us first define a noisy signal and a clean signal.
 As mentioned above, the background noise is present in almost all audio files.
-The reason behind this is some quails are closer to the microphones while making the calls, hence are apparent in a recording (the value of their frequency-domain component is higher), whereas, other quail calls made from a greater distance, making the background noise much more prominent.
-Therefore, for the purposes of this project, we will define a noisy signal as the quail calls were far from the microphones, so we can’t hear the calls clearly.
-A clean signal is defined as the one where the quail calls were close to the microphone.
+The reason behind this is that some quails are closer to the microphones while making the calls, hence are more apparent in a recording (the value of their frequency-domain component is higher), whereas, other quail calls made from a greater distance, making the background noise is much more prominent when the quail calls are acquired from a greater distance.
+Therefore, for the purposes of this project, we will define a noisy signals as ones where the quail calls were far from the microphones and a clean signals as ones where the quail calls were close to the microphone.

-where the quail calls were far from the microphones and a clean signals as ones where the quail calls were close to the microphone.

 Both noisy signals and clean signals were analyzed while coming up with an implementation for this filter.
 The difference between these two types of signals can clearly be seen in their time domain graphs as shown in Figure 1.
 The location of quail calls can be seen in the clean signal while they are more difficult to see in the noisy signal’s time domain graph.
 The clean signals obtained from the acquisition system were used to estimate the bandwidth of the quail calls.
 Similar bandwidths were determined from neighboring microphones.
 The Spectrogram from this signal clearly shows that the locations of the calls are between 1000 and 1500 Hz to around 3200 Hz, however the part of the call we wish to preserve is between 1850 and 2150 Hz as shown in Figure 2 below (The yellow color in the spectrogram - This frequency range is what we hear and recognize as a "Quail Call" when listening to the audio files).
 Another way of analyzing the clean signal is by taking its Fourier Transform as was done in Figure 3.
 The spikes of the FFT graph illustrate the indices of the quail calls.